vinash85/erv/README.md

-# Hand Signs Recognition with PyTorch
+# AI-predictor of immunotherapy response.

-*Authors: Surag Nair, Olivier Moindrot and Guillaume Genthial*
+*Authors: Avinash Das Sahu, Keith Flaherty and X. Shiley Liu

-Take the time to read the [tutorials](https://cs230-stanford.github.io/project-starter-code.html).
+The pytorch package is based on [tutorials](https://cs230-stanford.github.io/project-starter-code.html).

 Note: all scripts must be run in folder `pytorch/vision`.